bayoishola20/numbers_api/README.md

 * Clone the repo: `git clone https://github.com/bayoishola20/numbers_api.git`

 ## Type a year and get its random fact
-## Type in a number and also get its random fact
+## Type in a number and get its random fact

 &leftarrow; Requests are made with both XHR and Fetch